 This decision is a significant victory for pregnant employees in the workplace.
 The court’s expansive reading of the NJLAD certainly gives pregnant employees further protection under the law.
 In addition, the decision puts employers on notice as to the potential perils of failing to engage in the interactive process with pregnant employees in the workplace.

-If you have any questions about disability discrimination in the workplace and/or failure to accommodate disabilities in the workplace, please contact the Law Office of Frank A. Custode, LLC.
+If you have any questions about pregnancy discrimination in the workplace or the New Jersey Law Against Discrimination, please contact the Law Office of Frank A. Custode, LLC.